 “Cogito ergo sum” (I think, therefore I am.), so quoted by the famous philosopher, Rene Descartes.
 Sure, thinking is a great mental exercise.
 But he most certainly wasn’t talking about the time when prospects say “I need to think about it” after getting all the details about your products or services.

-Objections like “I need to think about it” is one of the subtle ways a prospect says “no” or “I need more time.”
+Objections like “I need to think about it” are one of the subtle ways a prospect says “no” or “I need more time.”
 You might come to think about why they’d come up with these responses.
 They may be deliberating before coming up with a decision or looking for some more information to choose from at the moment, or they may not be the decision-maker in the situation.
 Most often, it’s the response prospects give when they’re worried about the pricing and their budget.

 Sales objections in the B2B industry are painful, especially when there’s a quota you’re trying to hit.
 They’re something every salesperson struggles with, and together with B2B lead generation, that’s also one of the challenges they encounter.
 But if you want to perform better in your job and stand out from the rest, you’ll have to anticipate these challenges and learn to love the “no’s.”

 Sales objections can be your opportunity.
-Learn How to Turn Outbound Call Rejection into a Success Call.

 Here are the different types of “no’s” you probably encounter as a salesperson: